How To Create the Perfect Japanese Whisky Cocktails

 The Art of the Japanese Highball

-The Japanese Highball is a true masterpiece in the world of japanese whisky drinks.
+The Japanese Highball is a true masterpiece in the world of Japanese whisky drinks.
 It shows Japan’s love for detail and tradition.
-It was first made in the 1950s by Suntory, and now it’s a big part of Japan’s drinking culture.
+Suntory first made it in the 1950s, and now it’s a big part of Japan’s drinking culture.

 When making a Highball, the recipe is simple but precise.
 It’s a 1:4 mix of whisky and sparkling water.
 Bartenders in Japan stir it 13.5 times in a clockwise direction.
 This careful process is like a Japanese tea ceremony.